One of the most remarkable buildings of Venice, the Doge’s Palace is situated in the Piazzetta between San Marco and the Grand Canal.

 Extending the iconography of the façade sculpture, a figure of Justice crowns the doorway, while St Mark, the patron saint of Venice, appears in a roundel below.

-In the canopied niches placed against the side pillars are statues of Virtues: Prudence, Charity, Temperance and Fortitude.
-Immediately above the door a relief showing Doge Francesco Foscari Kneeling before the Lion of St Mark reproduces an earlier sculpture that was destroyed during the revolutionary turmoil of 1797.
+In the canopied niches placed against the side pillars are statues of Virtues: Prudence, Charity, Temperance, and Fortitude.
+Immediately above the door, a relief showing Doge Francesco Foscari Kneeling before the Lion of St Mark reproduces an earlier sculpture that was destroyed during the revolutionary turmoil of 1797.
 It symbolizes the divine approval of the Republic, a theme that was often represented inside the palace.

 The Porta della Carta leads through a vaulted corridor known as the Porticato Foscari to the Arco Foscari, which was built in the 15th century and embellished by later doges.
 The structure serves both as an impressive triumphal arch leading to the palace courtyard and as a transept façade for S Marco.
-Many of its important architectural elements, such as the two superimposed orders and the columns, pinnacles and figure sculpture above, are derived from the west façade of S Marco.
+Many of its important architectural elements, such as the two superimposed orders and the columns, pinnacles, and figure sculpture above, are derived from the west façade of S Marco.

 Sculptures by Rizzo of Adam and Eve (replaced by copies) echo the religious tone of the basilica.
-Thus the Arco Foscari reveals two tendencies prominent in 15th-century Venetian civic architecture: the desire to establish richly decorated focal points along major visual and ceremonial axes, and the willingness to combine elements from different styles to achieve the greatest possible richness of colour and texture.
+Thus Arco Foscari reveals two tendencies prominent in 15th-century Venetian civic architecture: the desire to establish richly decorated focal points along major visual and ceremonial axes, and the willingness to combine elements from different styles to achieve the greatest possible richness of color and texture.

 The Doge’s Palace courtyard was built in several stages from the late 15th century to the mid-16th.
 Its principal architect was Rizzo, who began to rebuild the courtyard after it was destroyed by fire in 1483, and who continued to work on it until 1498, when he fled the city after being found to have embezzled money from the palace workshop treasury.